 Steven F. Warren, Ph.D.

-Dr. Warren's major research interests are in the areas of early communication and language development and intervention and the prevention of intellectual disabilities.
+Professor Warren's major research interests are in the areas of early communication and language development and intervention and the prevention of intellectual disabilities.
 Over the past 35 years he has investigated the effects of a variety of different communication and language intervention strategies intended for use with children three years and younger with developmental delays.

 This research has focused on the development of intervention models (i.e. milieu language intervention, prelinguistic communication intervention) and longitudinal evaluation of these and other approaches, and most recently the interaction of early intervention and specific etiologies (e.g. fragile X syndrome, Downs syndrome).
 His research has been funded since 1977 by NIH (NICHD and NIDCD) and by the U.S. Department of Education.

 In collaboration with KU colleague Nancy Brady, he is conducting a longitudinal study on the role of maternal responsivity in the development of children with fragile X syndrome.
-This study is part of a larger investigation of Family Adaptation to FXS under supported by NICHD and represents it collaboration of investigators at the University of North Carolina and the University of Wisconsin.
+This study is part of a larger investigation of Family Adaptation to FXS under supported by NICHD and represents a collaboration of investigators at the University of North Carolina and the University of Wisconsin.

 Edgar Doll Award (2013), American Psychological Association Division 33 in recognition of outstanding scientific contributions to the field of intellectual and developmental disabilities